 External (easily seen) genital warts: These warts are caused by certain types of HPV, especially types 6 and 11.
 Types 6 and 11 are unlikely to cause cancer.
 These types are transmitted sexually and infect the genital and rectal areas.

 Internal (less visible) genital warts: Other HPV types, especially types 16 and 18, infect the genital area but do not cause easily visible warts.
 They cause tiny flat warts on the cervix or in the anus, which may be visible only with a magnifying instrument called a colposcope.
 Warts may also develop in the vagina, vulva, urethra, penis, anus, or throat.
-These less visible warts usually cause no symptoms, but the HPV types that cause them increase the risk of developing cervical cancer and vaginal, vulvar, penile, anal, and throat cancer.
+These less visible warts usually cause no symptoms, but the HPV types that cause them increase the risk of developing cervical cancer and vaginal, vulvar, penile, anal, bladder, and certain head, neck, and throat cancers.
 Therefore, these warts should be treated.
 Being infected with the human immunodeficiency virus (HIV) increases the risk of developing HPV-related cancer.